microsoft/mdatp-devicecontrol/windows/printer/Printer_Policies.md

-# Device control policy sample: Printer_Policies - no Default Deny policy
+# Device control policy sample: Printer Policies

-Description: A sample policy
+Description: An example showing how device control can restrict access to printers based on device properties, network, and VPN connection.
 Device Type: Windows Printer

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).